single-cell-data/SOMA/brainstorming.md

 ### SOMADataFrame

-`SOMADataFrame` is a multi-index, multi-column table.
-A `SOMADataFrame` has a user-defined schema, which defines the number of columns and their respective column name and value type.
+`SOMADataFrame` is a multi-column table with a user-defined schema, defining the number of columns and their respective column name and value type.
 The schema is expressed as an Arrow `Schema`.
 All `SOMADataFrame` contain a "pseudo-column" called `__rowid`, of type `uint64` and domain `[0, #rows)`.
 The `__rowid` pseudo-column contains a unique value for each row in the `SOMADataFrame`, and is intended to act as a join key for other objects, such as a `SOMADenseNdArray`.

-A `SOMADataFrame` may be `user-indexed` or `row-indexed`:

-- `row-indexed` - each row is addressable (indexed) by the pseudo-column `__rowid` (i.e., a single-index using offset indexing).
-- `user-indexed` - each row is addressable (indexed) by one or more user-specified index columns, which must be named columns in the dataframe schema.

-Row-indexed datafames must have no user-specified index columns and at least one column defined in their schema.
-User-indexed dataframes must have at least one schema-defined column named as an index column.
-The user-specified schema may not redefine the `__rowid` pseudo-column.

 Most language-specific bindings will provide convertors between SOMADataFrame and other convenient data structures, such as Python `pandas.DataFrame`, R `data.frame`.

-> ℹ️ **Note** - on a TileDB implementation, `row-indexed` SOMADataFrames will likely map to a _dense_ array, with a single uint64 dimension called **rowid, with domain [0 #nrows).
-A `user-indexed` SOMADataframe will be a _sparse_ array, with a dimension for each user-specified index column, and a hidden **rowid attribute.

 ### SOMADenseNdArray